-The Bernafon Zerena 5 is the entry level model in Bernafon’s new Zerena range.
+The Bernafon Zerena 5 is the mid/low level model in Bernafon’s new Zerena range.
 The range also features the premium Zerena 9 and the mid-level Zerena 7.

 To find out more about all of the exciting new features available in the Zerena range, we recommend that you read our Zerena 9 product page, as this features all of this information.
 However there are, of course, a number of important differences between the Zerena 9 and the Zerena 5 that you should bear in mind and we will provide more information about below.

 Although there are a number of technological differences between the Zerena 9 and the Zerena 5, the Zerena 5 does represent a significant cost saving compared to both the Zerena 9 and Zerena 7 models, so you may find that you are happy with this much simpler hearing aid to compensate for that.

 Who Is The Bernafon Zerena 5 Suitable For?

 As we have already mentioned the Bernafon Zerena 5 represents a much more simplified version of Bernafon’s new Zerena range.
 The main selling point of this range is its performance in both challenging and changeable listening environments.
 The Zerena range features Bernafon’s breakthrough Dynamic Environment Control System™ (DECS™) which is able to continually assess your environments and make constant adjustments to your hearing aids settings to produce the most dynamic and proactive sound possible.

 The Zerena 5 features a much more scaled down version of the DECS™ technology, which means that although it is still able to adapt to changing environments, without relying on pre-set environment classifications as many other hearing aids do, it is not as quick or effective as either Zerena 9 or Zerena 7.
 It’s performance in noisy or more challenging environments is also much more limited.